 These are the testimonies from the members, parents, and volunteer of STRYKE

 Before becoming a member, I've only known one way of doing things.
-STRYKE opened up parts of my brain that I never really explored before and made me a better musician because of it.
-I didn't know if I was able to pay the full amount my first year but I pushed myself to the limit and rose to the occasion because I couldn't imagine life without being apart of this amazing ensemble.
+STRYKE opened up parts of my brain that I never really explored before and made me a better musician and person because of it.
+I didn't know if I was able to pay the full fair share mount my first year but I pushed myself to the limit and rose to the occasion because I couldn't imagine life without being a part of this amazing ensemble.
 This ensemble helped me grow as not just a musician but as a person.
 I was never as vocal as I wanted to be sometimes but then I did STRYKE.
 I was never as strong as as I wanted to be but then I did STRYKE.
-People constantly ask me how much I get paid for doing this and I love seeing their reactions when I tell them I pay them.
+People constantly ask me how much I get paid for doing this and I love seeing their reactions when I tell them I am paying a fair share to them to cover the expenses everyone does to participate.
 The only reason why I laugh is because I feel like I haven't paid them enough for all that this organization has given to me.

 January 20, 2011, eight days before our first show, my mother left this earth to become an angel.
 My heart was ripped out of my chest and I didn't know what I was going to do.
 My mom was my best friend and I felt alone and scared with nowhere to go.
 It was the most traumatic experience of my life.
 When I say this organization or what I like to call them, my family, stepped up to help me in my time of need, I mean it.
 This organization is such a pillar to the community and I consider them my family.

-Back when the WGI Boca Raton regional was actually in and at Boca, I saw STRYKE for the first time.
-After watching “Pressure”, I knew immediately that someday I was going to be apart of something bigger than myself.
+Back when the WGI Boca Raton Regional was actually in and at Boca Raton HS, I saw STRYKE for the first time.
+After watching “Pressure”, I knew immediately that someday I was going to be a part of something bigger than myself.
 I turned to my friend and said "I'm going to do that one day."
-My junior year BRHS was pushing to march a scholastic group, but it fell apart one Friday because of paperwork, money or something else...
-My percussion tech @itsnotaxylophone called the front ensemble tech of STRYKE, David, and that same day I drove to John I to audition, knowing nothing about competitive marching percussion.
+My junior year BRHS was pushing to march a scholastic group, but it fell apart one Friday because of paperwork, money or something else...my percussion tech, Drew Tucker (@itsnotaxylophone) called the front ensemble tech of STRYKE, David, and that same day I drove to John I. Leonard HS to audition, knowing nothing about competitive marching percussion.
 I remember how scared I was going in and how beat up I felt going out.
-I was given the opportunity to be apart of the ensemble even though there wasn't even an open keyboard spot for me... and that year I marched xylophone.
+I was given the opportunity to be a part of the ensemble even though there wasn't even an open keyboard spot for me... and that year I marched xylophone.
 I am forever grateful to my percussion techs for taking a chance on me to succeed.
 If it wasn't for STRYKE, I would have never learned what it means to breathe and live as a musician.
-I recall going home after one of the first weekend practices and just crying because I wanted so badly to be apart of this family, but everyday felt like I didn't deserve it.
+I recall going home after one of the first weekend practices and just crying because I wanted so badly to be a part of this family, but everyday felt like I didn't deserve it.
 If it wasn't for STRYKE I would be a completely different person.
 I would have never experienced true friendship, to perform with people who see you give in, give up, and be reborn all in the same hour.

 In the words of Drew Tucker, why do we partake in such a strange, stupid activity? ...because it's in our hearts.